top of page

 Understanding Progress with Complex PTSD: A Personal Journey

-Progress with Complex PTSD is not what most people expect.
+Progress with Complex PTSD (C-PTSD) is not what most people expect.
 It is not about feeling better all the time, staying calm every day, or functioning as though nothing ever happened.
 Those expectations fundamentally misunderstand how survival works and what recovery truly requires.
-Awareness Itself is Progress Sometimes, progress shows up quietly as awareness.
+Awareness itself is progress.
+Sometimes, progress shows up quietly as awareness.
 You might notice that you are dysregulated a bit sooner than before.
-Perhaps you suddenly understand why something that seem
+Perhaps you suddenly understand why something

 Sarah Fischer